At a glance

 - Low-angle light reveals salt texture and micro-relief.

-Midday (use deliberately)
+Midday

 - Often best reserved for long drives and transfers.

-Late afternoon + sunset (high value)
+Late afternoon and sunset

 - Long shadows for texture and perspective.